UPennCBE544/2023.github.io/ProjectDescription.md

 Rutile Oxides

 On the (110) surface, create a metal defect, an O defect, and high coverage limit defects

-Metals

-On the (111) surfaces calculate surface metal defect.

-On the (211) surface, calculate each unique surface site metal defect.

-On the (100) surface, calculate a metal defect, an O defect, and the high coverage limit equivalent defects.

 ### Organization ###